-Science has three inter-related strands: Science understanding, Science as a human endeavour and Science inquiry skills.
-Together these three strands provide students with understanding, knowledge and skills through which they can develop a scientific world view.
+Science has two inter-related strands: Science understanding and Science enquiry.
+Together these two strands provide students with understanding, knowledge and skills through which they can develop a scientific world view.
 Students are challenged to explore science, its concepts, nature and uses through clearly described inquiry processes.